Best Reason to Visit Jamaica: Jamaican Food!

 Traditional Jamaican Dishes to Try on Your Trip

-Vacations often leave you looking slimmer, from all that on-the-go action and exploration.
-A trip to Jamaica might not be so kind to your waistline, considering the country serves up some of the best dishes in the Caribbean.
+Eat to live, or live to eat?
+Chefs and culinary travellers have long visited Jamaica for some of the best dishes in the Caribbean.
 Here are our picks of the Jamaican cuisine you need to try!

 Patty cake, patty cake